syncthing/syncthing-android/README.md

 - Set up a syncthing compile and run `gradle buildNative` in your syncthing-android directory.

 Then, run `gradle assembleDebug`.

+## Troubleshooting

+- You must install the Android Support Repository if you get an error similar to the one below.
+You can do it via `./android` (in $ANDROID_HOME/tools) and then select and install under extras or `android update sdk --no-ui --filter extra`

+  > A problem occurred configuring root project 'syncthing-android'.
+  > Could not resolve all dependencies for configuration ':_armeabiDebugCompile'.
+     > Could not find any version that matches com.android.support:appcompat-v7:19.1.+.
+       Required by:
+           :syncthing-android:unspecified`

 ## License